 Arch enters into securities lending agreements with financial institutions to enhance investment income whereby it loans certain of its securities to third parties, primarily major brokerage firms, for short periods through a lending agent.
-The Company maintains legal control over the securities it lends, retains the earnings and cash flows associated with the loaned securities and receives a fee from the borrower for the temporary use of the securities.
+The Company maintains legal control over the securities it lends (shown as "Securities pledged under securities lending, at fair value" on Arch's balance sheet), retains the earnings and cash flows associated with the loaned securities and receives a fee from the borrower for the temporary use of the securities.
+An indemnification agreement with the lending agent protects Arch if a borrower becomes insolvent or fails to return any of the securities on loan to Arch.

 Collateral received is required at a rate of 102% or greater of the fair value of the loaned securities including accrued investment income and is monitored and maintained by the lending agent.

-On December 31, 2019, the fair value of the cash collateral received on securities lending was \$81.2 million and the fair value of security collateral received was \$307.2 million.
+On December 31, 2020, the fair value of the cash collateral received on securities lending was zero and the fair value of security collateral received was \$301.1 million.